MicrosoftDocs/windows-itpro-docs/education/windows/windows-10-pro-to-pro-edu-upgrade.md

 To upgrade your school's licenses from Windows 10 Pro to Windows 10 Pro Education, follow these steps.

-1. Launch the Windows Store for Business and search for **Windows 10 Pro Education**.
+1. Sign in to your Windows Store for Business account and search for **Windows 10 Pro Education**.
 2. Select **Launch for your organization**.

   ![Upgrade to Windows 10 Pro Education](images/wsfb_win10_pro_education_launch.png)